 It sounds totally petty, but 10 years ago, people listened to every voicemail over and over trying to gauge hidden meanings, and today, email is really no different.
 Don’t believe us?
 Consider how formal and weird a “Kind regards” or “Best” sign-off just above your name can sound after reading a heartfelt getting-to-know-you paragraph, or how presumptuous a typed-without-thinking “Love” or “XOXO” reads to someone who barely knows you.
 And don’t even get us started on how a goofy background image, link to your Kickstarter campaign or embedded weight-loss goal tracker can make your recipient worry that you’re emotionally stunted.

-Try signing off with something that’s both simple and impossible to dissect, like: “Sincerely,” “Have a great day,” or the especially confident “Talk to you soon.”
+Solution: Try signing off with something that’s both simple and impossible to dissect, like: “Sincerely,” “Have a great day,” or the especially confident “Talk to you soon.”
 “A sincere sign-off with your name — not just your initial — calls attention to the fact that your message was written thoughtfully, not in a hurry,” says Samara O’Shea, author of For the Love of Letters.

 Caitlin Ascolese is a freelance writer in New York City.